 Celebrating Our 20th Year!

-Evening public reading preceded by an open mic and followed by Q&A and book signing.
+8 PM reading followed by Q&A and book signing

-All events will take place in the Kerr McGee Auditorium of the Meinders School of Business, Oklahoma City University, at NW 27th and N. McKinley.
+All events are free and open to the public and take place in the Kerr McGee Auditorium of the Meinders School of Business, Oklahoma City University, at NW 27th and N. McKinley.
 Copies of the poet’s book will be offered for sale on site by Full Circle Books.

-Please plan to be at Oklahoma City University for the 20th Annual Thatcher Hoffman Smith Poetry Series on April 4, 2018: Conversations with Yusef Komunyakaa.
-The Center for Interpersonal Studies through Film & Literature sponsors this event in collaboration with the Petree College of Arts and Sciences, the OCU English Department, The Oklahoma Humanities Council, the Oklahoma Arts Institute, the Oklahoma Writing Project, Full Circle Bookstore, and other groups to make these events possible.
+Please plan to be at Oklahoma City University for the 20th Annual Thatcher Hoffman Smith Poetry Series on April 4, 2018: Conversations with Chris Abani.
+The Center for Interpersonal Studies through Film & Literature sponsors this event with support from Oklahoma Humanities and in collaboration with the Petree College of Arts and Sciences, the OKCU English Department, the Oklahoma Arts Institute at Quartz Mountain, the Oklahoma Writing Project, and Full Circle Bookstore.